-Keep your agribusiness ahead of the game with flexible finance
+Keep your agribusiness ahead of the game

 Better rates for financing tractors, harvesters, haymakers, irrigation, tillers and picking/grading equipment

 Running any kind of agricultural business demands more than just water, sunlight, and working from dawn ‘til dusk.
 When your situation changes, you need access to reliable, flexible finance solutions, too – and that’s where Savvy can help.
 We assist farmers with buying and leasing assets, vehicles, and machinery, accessing loans for livestock, and even unlocking the value of their sales with invoice finance.
 Whatever your operation, no matter how small or big – our expert brokers will find the right agribusiness loans for you and then help you put one quickly in place.

 At Savvy, we know that for farmers, timing is everything.
 That means having access to the equipment, labour, and machinery you need when conditions are right – not when the weather or season has changed.
 That’s why we’ve developed relationships with farming-specific lenders who offer fast, convenient agribusiness loans.
 Our brokers understand the needs of our nation’s growers and the unique challenges they face.
 They’ll listen hard to find out how your business works, then work just as hard to find the ideal lender and product to drive your business forward.

 Finance Leases come with repayment options between one and five years.
 With a finance lease, the residual payment gets based on the length of the lease, so it’s fixed.
 When the lease term finishes, you can choose to purchase the equipment, machinery, or vehicle, opt for refinancing the residual amount, or for selling up and starting a new lease for brand-new machines or vehicles.

 - The entire amount of repayments is tax-deductible

 - Finance amounts for machines, tools, other assets, and vehicles get based on the GST-free purchase price

 What is a chattel mortgage?